-- Autonomy of subsidiaries, as funds remain under the ownership of each underlying entity. - Ability to draw down one header account to invest (or repay debt) via a single transaction on both a single and crosscurrency net position. - Preferential pool pricing due to crossguarantees and bank's ability to offset credit and debit balances for central bank regulatory net reporting for both single and cross-currency structures.
+- Autonomy of subsidiaries, as funds remain under the ownership of each underlying entity. - Ability to draw down one header account to invest (or repay debt) via a single transaction on both a single and cross-currency net position. - Preferential pool pricing due to cross-guarantees and bank's ability to 'offset' CR/DR balances for central bank regulatory net reporting for both single and cross-currency structures.